-1. A provider network contract for dental services provided to beneficiaries of the state sponsored health programs such as Medicaid and CHIP;

-2. Situations in which access to a provider network contract is granted to a contracting entity or dental carrier operating under the same brand licensee program as the contracting entity or to an entity that is an affiliate of the contracting entity.
-A listing of all affiliates of the contracting entity shall be made available to the provider, in writing or electronic form, prior to access being granted; or,

-3. Electronic transactions mandated by the Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191).
+- 1. Access to a provider network contract is granted to a dental carrier or an entity operating in accordance with the same brand licensee program as the contracting entity or to an entity that is an affiliate of the contracting entity.
+A list of the contracting entity's affiliates shall be made available to a provider on the contracting entity's website; or - $\underline{21}$.
+A provider network contract for dental services provided to beneficiaries of the state sponsored health programs such as Medicaid and CHIP; - 2.
+Situations in which access to a provider network contract is granted to a contracting entity or dental carrier operating under the same brand licensee program as the contracting entity or to an entity that is an affiliate of the contracting entity.
+A listing of all affiliates of the contracting entity shall be made available to the provider, in writing or electronic form, prior to access being granted; or, - 3.
+Electronic transactions mandated by the Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191).

-Section II.
+Section III.
 Penalties